 In science lessons, we mix the content knowledge and investigation skills needed to solve science problems and make decisions based on what they have learned.
 Our lessons also allow the children to practise their maths and English whilst developing reasoning, problem-solving and social skills.

 The lessons include practical activities that mean the children are working, hands-on, with real-life models or representations where possible; these lessons link science concepts to everyday life so the children can understand the world around them in a scientific way.
 During investigations and experiments, there are a range of equipment to use to allow the children to work as scientists.

 Each classroom has a science working wall that shows the vocabulary and visual aids needed for the current topic.
 Within the lesson, a brief quiz is held to see if the children have remembered prior learning and can recall science vocabulary and definitions.

-In order to build on the children’s understanding and to further embed and support our teaching, we try to bring in visitors, have class trips and hold workshops when it suits the topic.
-For example, Year 4 visited Magna, Early Years are visited by a farms and Year 2 visit Doncaster Wildlife Park.
-We have invited a geologist to teach Year 3 about rocks and a planetarium visited school to enhance Year 5's teaching of Earth in Space.
+In order to build on the children’s understanding and to further embed and support our teaching, we bring in visitors, have class trips and hold workshops when it suits the topic.

-Staff assess the children during lessons including through the use of knowledge quizzes, and at the end of a unit: they fill in a science assessment sheet which focuses on those working below and those at greater depth giving more information about what the problems seem to be.
-This allows the teacher to focus their next unit where gaps in learning are apparent and for the next teacher to see where the gaps are and plan accordingly.
+Staff assess the children during lessons and at the end of a unit: they fill in a science assessment sheet which focuses and those working below and those at greater depth giving more information about the problems seem to be.
+This ensures the pitch of lessons is well matched to need and that, by the end of each key stage, required content within the National Curriculum is adequately covered to prepare pupils for the next phase.